scalableinternetservices/ucsb_website/lecture.md

 ---
-layout: page
+layout: default
+permalink: /lecture/
 title: Lecture Schedule
-permalink: /lecture/
 ---

 The following dates and topics are subject to change.
 Links to slides will be